Available Research Projects

 How to apply:

-If intersted, email Prof. Paul Ullrich (paullrich@ucdavis.edu)
+If interested, email Prof. Paul Ullrich (paullrich@ucdavis.edu) - Augmented Reality Quadcopter Project